MEET THE MUSICIANS | 2025 CONCERT SERIES

 Rena Ishii, violin

 Rena Ishii joined the Kansas City Symphony in 2011.
-She holds bachelors and masters degrees in violin performance from University of Cincinnati College-Conservatory of Music, where she studied with Won-Bin Yim.
+She holds bachelor’s and master’s degrees in violin performance from University of Cincinnati College-Conservatory of Music, where she studied with Won-Bin Yim.
 She continued her studies with William Preucil at Cleveland Institute of Music and received a professional studies certificate.
 In the Cleveland area, she became active as an orchestra player and was a member of Canton Symphony, Akron Symphony and the Cleveland Pops Orchestra.
 Ishii has spent summers at Aspen Music Festival, Spoleto USA, and Tanglewood Music Center.
 Ishii has a passion for teaching as well.
 She has been actively teaching privately and at schools.
-In her free time, she enjoys jogging, cooking, and reading. |
+In her free time, she enjoys jogging, cooking, and reading.

 Victoria Knudtson, horn